Yerinsfluxus/fluxdocs/SME_BACKEND_API_REFERENCE.md

 Resend cooldown returns `60` (seconds) so the FE can show a countdown.

+**Sequential dispatch (important):**
+- Only the phone OTP fires at `/identity/signup`.
+The email OTP is dispatched **automatically** when phone is verified (`/phone/verify` success) or skipped (`/phone/skip`).
+- This means a slow user can never have a stale email code waiting for them at the email screen — it's freshly issued the moment they finish the phone step.
+- For Personal users who don't even have an email at signup, the email OTP dispatch happens on `/identity/email/add` instead (see §0.2 below).

 **During the funding gap:** phone OTP codes still log to CloudWatch on the server side (Sendchamp's `Low balance` response is logged with the request) — QA can read them there if needed.
 Real users should use email verification.

+---

+### 0.2.
+Cross-product addendum: Personal email-add flow

+The SME app submits name + phone + email together at signup, so this section is informational for SME.
+It matters for Personal (and anywhere else that wants to defer email until a later screen).

+`POST /api/v1/identity/email/add` — body `{ "email": "user@example.com" }`.
+Requires identity bearer token.

+- Sets the email on the identity row.
+- Dispatches the email OTP immediately.
+Success response message: `"We've sent a code to your email."`
+- Re-callable if the user wants to change the email before it's verified (each call clears any previous `EmailVerifiedAt` and re-sends).
+- Rejected if another identity already owns this email (`"An account with this email already exists.
+Please log in instead."`).
+- Rejected if this identity already has a *verified* email and is trying to switch (`"Your email is already verified.
+Use settings to change it."`).
+- Rate-limited via the shared `"otp"` bucket (5 / minute / user).

+After this returns, the FE flow is the same as SME: `POST /identity/email/verify { code }`.

 ### Business profile (BE-106)